iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-access-point/README.md

 ## Key Concepts for Beginners

-Before diving in, let’s clarify some terms:
+Before diving in, let's clarify some terms:

 - **Virtual AP (Access Point):** A software-simulated Wi-Fi network (e.g., `at0` interface) created by tools like `airbase-ng`.
 It mimics a real AP without requiring dedicated hardware.
 - **DHCP Server:** A service that automatically assigns IP addresses to devices connecting to the network, ensuring they can communicate.